jetperch/pyjoulescope_ui/features_future.md

     The supported output formats should include jls, csv, npy, bin, xlsx, mat.
 *   Add "comparison" mode to overlay multiple data captures so that the user can compare changes over the development cycle (story 3).
-*   Animate "pan" action (likely need to pause live view to be meaningful).
 *   Add a "triggered" mode that only captures on events, such as thresholds, like a normal oscilloscope.
 Note that triggering on an external signal is not included in this feature.